viviRbi/vyNote/sql-notes.md

 	Ex:
 	.
 A person is a parent of another person.
 A person can have many children.
 This is a **one to many** recursive relationship.
 	.
-A person is married to other person is a **unary one to one** relationship
+A person is married to other person is a **unary one to one** relationship . -- From text book: 1 product made of many components and one component can be on many products is a many-to-many Unary relationship.

 	3 cases of Unary:
 	.
 Mandatory-Mandatory: Each instance must fully participate in a relatonship.
 Ex: 1 person only married 1 person, 2 married persons must have a ring